microsoft/DeepSpeed/docs/tutorials/MegatronGPT2Tutorial.md

 improvements, we also present the configuration table for both Megatron and DeepSpeed.
 It shows the smallest model parallelism degree and the largest batch size that can be used to train these models without running out of memory.
-As discussed above, the tables demonstrate that DeepSpeed can run with smaller achieve better performance than Megatron.
+As discussed above, the tables demonstrate that DeepSpeed runs with smaller model parallelism degree and achieves better performance.

 ![DeepSpeed Performance SpeedUp](../figures/megatron-gpt2-perf-test.png)